A MAN WOKE IN A HOSPITAL BED WITHOUT ANY MEMORY

 ‘Johnny has left his ma and da and doesn’t know where

-to find them, leave the bastard alone and he will go home
+to find them.
+Leave the bastard alone, and he will go home

 For reasons that are unclear but un-

-derstandable considering the time
+understandable considering the time

 and place in a land filled with